-But there’s one genre of collectibles that has always been ignored by Star Wars fanatics: tees.
-Despite some of them being made in very small quantities for crew members, near unattainable – they usually fell flat on what they fetched.
+At that time there was one genre of collectibles that had always been ignored by Star Wars fanatics: tees.
+Despite some of them being made in very small quantities for crew members, nearly unattainable – they usually fell flat on what they fetched.
 For the longest time, one could acquire an original Star Wars franchise-related tee for around the going rate for a set of Star Wars Dixie cups: 50 bucks.
-But the Force has awakened, and these tees are finally starting to be the coveted artifacts they deserve.
-Although, I still think they are undervalued.

 So what’s the Holy Grail of Star Wars tees?
 One collector we spoke with may just have it.
 Despite being acquired from Ben Burtt (the academy awarding winning sound engineer for the original series) its origin story has caused a disturbance in the force.
 Follow us to the end of this article for the big reveal and have your say…

 In the meantime – here’s an array of the galaxy’s rarest.
 Many of them are from one Defunkd user who we’re officially branding a t-shirt Jedi.
 Thanks to Steve, aka SF415 for sharing them with us, go check out his entire vintage Star Wars and ILM t-shirt collection.

 Phil Tippett’s tauntaun shirt from The Empire Strikes Back.
 Tippett is credited with stop-motion animation and miniature and optical effects for the movie.
 The artwork is by Ken Ralston and is dated 1979.
 This is the current Holy Grail.
 Tippett recently auctioned his off and it fetched $3000.
 The rumor is that only a dozen were made.